 Okay, so this isn’t an actual Hybrid but I just wanted to mention it, in case you’re not 100% deadset on a hybrid…

 If you want to buy from a known brand, and market leader, then Nectar are the mattress that you need.
 The Nectarsleep (as it’s sometimes called) mattress is the only memory foam mattress I’ve ever come across that comes with a 365-night trial.
 When you consider most mattresses only become truly “broken in” after the first couple of months or so, and possibly longer, that extra time is extremely valuable for finding out how your mattress will feel in the long term.
+And although most regular memory foam mattresses can also be problematic for front-sleepers, Nectar have tried hard to overcome this.

 It’s also available within 3-5 working days currently, unlike other brands which have a much longer lead time for delivery in the UK.